1.2 The Nature of Science: Unveiling the Process of Discovery

 The Importance of Skepticism and Critical Thinking

 Skepticism and critical thinking are essential for evaluating scientific claims.
-Scientists should approach new evidence with skepticism, subjecting it to rigorous scrutiny before accepting it.
+On the flip side, scientists should approach new evidence with skepticism, subjecting it to rigorous scrutiny before accepting it.
 Critical thinking involves analyzing information objectively, identifying potential biases, and evaluating the evidence supporting a claim.

 The Scientific Community and Peer Review